SaloniSaini02/PUI2018_ss12513/HW4_ss12513/README.md

 - Environment variable is PUIDATA is set.
 The dataset is downloaded and moved to PUIDATA.
 - The times.txt file is read and the journey durations of the sample are stored.
 - The population mean and population standard devation are set to 36 and 6 respectively as given by the problem statement.
 The sample mean is calcluated.
-- z statistic is calculated as 2.55639718617.
+- Z-statistic is calculated as 2.55639718617.
 The z-statistic is compared with the significance level and the Null Hypothesis is rejected.